caridy/es6-module-transpiler-yui-formatter/README.md

 ## Disclaimer

-This output format compromise in few of the ES6 features in ES6 modules, including live bindings, sealed objects, etc. This compromise is Ok when you try to use them into a YUI Application since YUI is based on a namespace that can be mutated.
+This output format compromises in few of the ES6 features in ES6 modules, including live bindings, sealed objects, etc. This compromise is Ok when you try to use them into a YUI Application since YUI is based on a namespace that can be mutated.

 ## Usage